 - When you add instrument tracks via the Add Track dialog, you can now configure the MIDI inputs.
-See Add Track Dialog - Instrument. - When you add MIDI tracks via the Add Track dialog, you can now configure the MIDI inputs, the MIDI outputs, and the MIDI channel.
+See Add Track Dialog Instrument. - When you add sampler tracks via the Add Track dialog, you can now configure the MIDI inputs and the audio outputs.
+See Add Track Dialog Sampler. - When you add MIDI tracks via the Add Track dialog, you can now configure the MIDI inputs, the MIDI outputs, and the MIDI channel.
 See Add Track Dialog MIDI. - When you add a MIDI track by double-clicking, it now adapts the input bus, the output bus, and the channel of the MIDI track that is selected in the track list.
 See Adding Tracks via Double-Click.